programacion-condicional-if-elseif

 Examples of IF-ELSEIF conditionals in different languages

-Let’s look at an example of the conditional IF-ELSEIF.
+Let’s see an example of an IF-ELSEIF conditional.
 Suppose we have a measurement of the ambient temperature, and we want to display a result based on its value.

 Let’s analyze what we want to do:

-- A second ELSEIF checks if the temperature is greater than 15º.
-Since we have already ruled out that it is greater than 30º, this point will execute if the temperature is between 15-30º 🌤️
+• A second ELSEIF checks that the temperature is greater than 15º.
+Since we have already ruled out it being greater than 30º, this point will execute if the temperature is between 15-30º 🌤️

 {